umr-amap/canObsR/README.md

 use_condaenv("C:/Users/U051-U219/miniconda3/envs/env_R")
 ```

-Please download the exemple data at : …, and extract it into the package
+Please download the exemple data at : …, and extract it into
-folder
+“YOUR-PATH-TO-THE-TEST-DATA”

 Our test data consists of a few drone images of the same zone taken at
 two different dates :

 <img src="inst/images/Capture1.JPG" width="800" height="500" align="justify" />
 <figcaption align="justify">
-Title
+Drone images 1, 5 and 10 for the two dates of the test dataset.
 </figcaption>

 ## Time-SIFT